 Being able to create just exactly the graph paper you need is what makes GridMaker and QuiltPaper so powerful.
 Being able to control the print settings makes them unique.

-One final thought — Here's a unique way use the Custom paper option to control printing.
+One final caution when using the Custom paper option to control printing.

 The problem of losing rows or columns can happen when 'Custom' is chosen in Page Settings.
 For example, when a 'Custom' page size was set to 38” x 48” the grid was adjusted to 37 x 47 squares due to the 1/2” margins.
 Keep in mind you may need to play with the paper size and margins to avoid cutting off part of the grid.